 How to Get PR in Ireland After Study – International students decide to study in Ireland because of its stellar higher education institutions as well as its engaging cultural environment which combines excellent employment prospects.

-However, a crucial question remains: What is the process to obtain permanent residency in Ireland following academic works?
-This blog delivers complete documentation on the application process for getting permanent residency (PR) in Ireland after graduation.
+However, a crucial question remains: How to get PR in Ireland after academic work?
+This blog delivers complete documentation on the application process for getting Ireland PR (permanent residency) after graduation.

 Step 1: Stay Back Option for Graduates

-The acquisition of permanent residency in Ireland after studying begins by utilizing the Third Level Graduate Programme.
+The acquisition of (permanent residency) PR in Ireland after study begins by utilizing the Third Level Graduate Programme.
 This program allows non-EU/EEA students who have completed their studies in Ireland to stay and work in the country for up to 24 months, depending on their level of qualification:

 Step 2: Secure Employment and Work Permit